Skip to Main Content

 Is grey literature written by experts?

-Many – but not all – non-commercial publications are:
+Many – but not all – grey literature sources are written by experts or peer-reviewed.

 Always check by looking for the following information on each resource as well as the "About us" (or similar) page of a website:

-• biographical details and affiliations of the author(s)
+• biographical or career details and affiliations of the author(s)

 How to find relevant grey literature